BeTipul: Croatia

 The Croatian version, titled Na terapiji, premiered on September 16, 2013 on Croatian Radiotelevision.
 The main actor is Elvis Bošnjak as therapist Tomislav Vukov.
 The cast also includes Ana Karić, Leon Lučev, Goran Bogdan, Dijana Vidušin, Iva Babić, Nina Violić, Žarko Savić, Frane Mašković, Suzana Nikolić and Katarina Strahinić.
 The screenplay was adapted by Lada Kaštelan.

 North Macedonia

 The Macedonian version, titled На терапија, premiered on September 18, 2017 on Sitel (TV channel).
 The main actor is Nikola Ristanovski as therapist Viktor Terziev.
 The cast also includes Jelena Jovanova, Tony Naumovski, Angela Dimitrova, Visar Vishka, Dragana Kostadinovska, Bedija Begovska, Amernis Noksikji, Dejan Lilic and others.
 The screenplay was adapted by Darko Mitrevski, Ognen Georgievski, Eleonora Veninova i Sasho Kokalanov.

 France

-The French version, titled En thérapie was directed by Olivier Nakache & Éric Toledano and set after the Bataclan attack in November 2015.
+The French version, titled En thérapie was directed by Éric Toledano and Olivier Nakache and set after the Bataclan attack in November 2015.
 Starring Frédéric Pierrot, the series premiered on January 28, 2021 on Arte TV.
 The series was subtitled and aired in Australia on SBS on Demand under the title In Therapy in November 2021.
-A second season was aired from April 2022, with each series comprising 35 episodes.
+A second season was aired from April 2022, with each series comprising 35 episodes and taking place during the covid-19 crisis.